-The resources, i.e. the iPads, computers, videos & DVDs are useful in all areas of our work in history.
+Our digital resources, i.e. iPads, computers, videos & DVDs are useful in all areas of our work in history.

 They are employed in different ways with all year groups.

-iPads are used with junior classes for PowerPoint presentations, access to e books and for research in class and to enable students to access class notes.
+iPads are used with Junior Cycle classes for PowerPoint presentations, access to e-books and for research in class and to enable students to access class notes.

 In Transition Year through the use of the computers in the IT room and the library we have the facility to encourage and develop independent learning and research skills essential in history.
 New ways of presenting assignments are encouraged in TY; these include the use of Keynote & PowerPoint Presentations, together with podcasting and videos.